APLMOOC/APLMOOC/docs/course/ch2/part1.md

 !!! abstract "This part will cover"

-    - The assignment operator
+    - Assignment statements
     - Variables and naming
     - Intermediate assignment

 ---

-Allow me to introduce you to a new symbol; the assignment operator:
+Allow me to introduce you to a new symbol; the assignment symbol:

 ```apl
 ←
 ```

-!!! note "Typing the assignment operator `←`"
+!!! note "Typing the assignment symbol `←`"

     Prefix method: <kbd>PREFIX</kbd> <kbd>]</kbd>